learningdebunked/SystemDesignFundamentals/README.md

     1) Choose and understand the model
     2) Choose DB Engine i.e OLTP ( B Tree vs LSM vs SST vs In Memory)  vs OLAP

+ **OLAP**
+    1) STAR Schema or Dimensional modelling.
+In this event is at the center
+    2) Snow flake schema , Dimensions are further broken down into sub dimensions
+    3) Snow flake schemas are more normalized than STAR Schemas.
+STAR schemas are more preferred because they are simpler for analysts to work